HickeyAaron/Baked/SourDoughMaintenance.md

 IF overnight: 1:2:2 Starter:FlourMix:water
 IF sameday: 1:1:1 Starter:FlourMix:water

-Add the levain to your 1L glass jar and put a rubber band around the height it is currently at.
+Prepare at least 100g of the levain per boule in your 1L glass jar (e.g. 40g:40g:40g Starter:FlourMix:Water) and put a rubber band around the height it is currently at.
 Ideally you want this to double in size prior to mixing with the main dough.

 2. **Autolyse:** We are essentially hydrating the flour here by mixing the water and flour.
 For a standard loaf typically we would use:
 - 400g of white bread flour